frtz13/Zero-Surplus-Dimmer/README.md

 #### The Dimmer

 - Make a choice for the micro-controller.
 I'd recommend the ESP32-C3.
-For the ESP32-C3, an ESP32-C3-Mini development board works fine.
+An ESP32-C3-Mini development board works fine.
   It should also be possible to use an ESP8266.
-You'll find the corresponding YAML code in this repository, but this code is no longer maintained.
+You'll find the corresponding YAML code in this repository.

 - Assemble the dimmer, according to the schematics in this repository.
 A 35x35x10mm 5V fan should fit between the radiator and the screw terminals of the dimmer board.